BG-Software-LLC/SSB-OneBlock/README.md

 You can compile the project using gradlew.<br>
 Run `gradlew build` in console to build the project.<br>

+## Installation

+1. Download the addon on our [Jenkins page](https://hub.bg-software.com/job/SuperiorSkyblock%20Addons/job/OneBlock/)!
+2. Drag the jar to the modules folder of SuperiorSkyblock.
+3. Start the server.

 ## Updates

 This plugin is provided "as is", which means no updates or new features are guaranteed.
 We will do our best to keep